LisaHackett97/help-my-plants/README.md

 ### Strategy and scope

-The main goal of the site is to provide user ...
+The main goal of the site is to provide user with a site where they can find find out how to "not kill their house plants".
+To convert a visitor, and draw them in, there will be a short explanation of qhat they can access on the site.
+Links to the booking/services page will be provided across the site

-[Strategy and scope tables])
+##### Strategy and scope tables

 <details>
   <summary>![Strategy and scope plan] </summary>